-Minutes after Lokomotiv Novosibirsk secured a victory in their away match against Fakel in Novy Urengoy, Simeon Nikolov made an emotional confession.
-In his blitz interview, the Bulgarian national team player recalled his first international tournament as a child – once again in this northern Russian city.
+Minutes after Lokomotiv Novosibirsk left with a victory from their away game against Fakel in Novy Urengoy, Simeon Nikolov made an emotional confession.
+In his blitz interview, the Bulgarian national recalled his first international tournament as a child – again in this northern Russian city.

 Bulgarian setter Simeon Nikolov looked back at his first international tournament as a child – specifically in the Russian city of Novy Urengoy.
-His memories are connected not only with his first encounter with Russian volleyball but also with his first major victory outside Bulgaria.
+His memories are connected not only to his first encounter with Russian volleyball but also to his first major victory outside Bulgaria.

 During the interview, the translation from Bulgarian to Russian was done by his compatriot Lazar Lazarov, who is Fakel's statistician.